universam1/iSpindel/docs/calibration_en.md

 >*Example for sugar solution: dillute the solution of point 2 with 166 ml of water*
 >***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***

-1. De oplossing van punt 3 met water verdunnen tot circa 10 graden Plato, SG 1,040 of 10 graden Brix.
+1. Dillute the solution from the point above till it reaches approximately 10 degrees Plato, SG 1.040 of 10 degrees Brix.
->*Voorbeeld: Oplossing van punt 3 met 333 ml water.*
+>*Example: Dillute the solution from point 3 with 333 ml of water.*
->***Meet de gemaakte oplossing (SG of Plato) en noteer met de bijbehorende hoek van de iSpindel.***
+>***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***

-1. De oplossing van punt 4 met water verdunnen tot circa 7,5 graden Plato, SG 1,030 of 7,5 graden Brix.
+1. Dillute the solution from the point above till it reaches approximately 7,5 degrees Plato, SG 1.030 or 7.5 degrees Brix.
->*Voorbeeld: Oplossing van punt 4 met 333 ml water.*
+>*Example: Dillute the solution from point 4 with 333 ml of water.*
->***Meet de gemaakte oplossing (SG of Plato) en noteer met de bijbehorende hoek van de iSpindel.***
+>***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***

-1. De oplossing van punt 5 met water verdunnen tot circa 5 graden Plato, SG 1,020 of 5 graden Brix
+1. Dillute the solution from the point above till it reaches approximately 5 degrees Plato, SG 1.020 or 5 degrees Brix
->*Voorbeeld: Oplossing van punt 5 met 666 ml water.*
+>*Example: Dillute the solution from point 5 with 333 ml of water*
->***Meet de gemaakte oplossing (SG of Plato) en noteer met de bijbehorende hoek van de iSpindel.***
+>***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***

-1. De oplossing van punt 6 met water verdunnen tot circa 2,5 graden Plato, SG 1,010 of 2,5 graden Brix.
+1.Dillute the solution from the point above till it reaches approximately 2.5 degrees Plato, SG 1.010 or 2.5 degrees Brix.
->*Voorbeeld: Oplossing van punt 6  met 2000 ml water.*
+>*Example: Dillute the solution from point 6 with 2000 ml of water.*
->***Meet de gemaakte oplossing (SG of Plato) en noteer met de bijbehorende hoek van de iSpindel.
+>***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel
->De gemeten waarden invoeren in het Excel blad.
-Hieruit volgt direct de formule van de referentiegrafiek.***
+>Enter the measured points in the Excel sheet (see below).
+This Excel sheet will calculate the formula for the reference***

 ***

-## Precieze methode via snelvergisting (Variant B)
+## Improved method using fast fermenting (II)

-Deze variant is preciezer, omdat er rekening wordt gehouden met de invloed van CO2 gedurende de vergisting.
+This method is more precize since it will take the influence of CO2 formed during fermenting into account.

-Voor het aflezen van de hellingshoek wordt aanbevolen om de iSpindel  via Ubidots te verbinden en de iSpindel in te stellen op een korte meetinval (20 seconden).
-Daardoor kan de helling van de sensor eenvoudig via een webpagina gevolgd worden.
+It is advised to connect the iSpindel with Ubidots in order te easily read the measurement of the inclination of the iSpindel.
+Set the iSpindel with 20 seconds between readings on a short interval of measurement.
+The inclination can now be very easily found on the webpage of your Ubidots account.

-1. Ispindel in schoon water leggen (0 º Plato of SG 1,000)
+1. Put the iSpindel in clean (tap) water (0 º Plato or SG 1.000)
->***Noteer de hoek***
+>***Write down the measured inclination of the iSpindel***

 1. Suikerwater maken met het hoogste voor de toekomst verwachtte bereik.
 Voor de meeste brouwers zal 20 ºplato of  SG 1,083 voldoende zijn.
 >*Voorbeeld: 800 ml water + 200 g kristalsuiker.*